 Doing any of these can land a landlord a hefty fine.
 In some instances, they may be fined up to $500 for each day the tenant’s property is in your possession.

 Removal by Writ of Restitution

-Assuming you, as the landlord, win the case, the judge will decide how much the tenant owes, including court costs, attorney fees, and rent.
+Assuming the landlord wins the case, the judge will decide how much the tenant owes, including in court costs, the Washington eviction attorney’s fees, and rent.